Tiagocode-com/ADRs/decisions/INF-1-back-office-use-actix-web.md

 * We will benefit with the most of the features already offer by the framework like Type Safe, Logging, Routing system, Extractors, Responders, Form Handling, etc.

-* Some features like templates are not already integrated with the framework, but we can "easily" extend the framework to add the feature, and it will require us more effort.
+* Some features like templates are not already integrated with the framework, we can "easily" extend the framework to add the feature thought, but it will require us more effort.